Category Archives: Christianity

 Old Testament Law and Jesus

 As a practicing Christian, I decided to read the Bible in its entirety.
-If you have done this and even if you have not, one of the challenges is developing a working mental paradigm to understand the relationship between the Old and New Testaments.
-This was one of the challenges for the apostles as well (circumcision or no circumcision in the Book of Acts for example).
-This challenge even led to some splits within the early church when the Gnostics refused to reconcile the God of the Old Testament and Christ as one and the same.
-With this post I am focusing just on the concept of the law as it exists in the Old and New Testaments not the nature/actions of God in the Old and New Testament which is a much bigger undertaking.
-In order to better illuminate the relationship between the Old Testament and the New in regards to the law, I looked to the teachings of the early church, the words of Jesus, and my Protestant faith.
+If you’ve done this—or even if you haven’t—you’ll know that one of the greatest challenges is developing a working mental framework to understand the relationship between the Old and New Testaments.
+This was a challenge for the apostles as well (circumcision or no circumcision in the Book of Acts, for example).
+It even led to early church splits, such as when the Gnostics refused to reconcile the God of the Old Testament with Christ as one and the same.

-In Matthew 5:17 Jesus directly addressed his relationship to the Old Testament law when he said “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them”.
-Clearly the moral law is applicable but Jesus has fulfilled the law perfectly on our behalf.
+“Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.”

-Further in the book of Matthew (22:34) the Pharisees were attempting to trap Jesus with his answers when they asked him, “Which is the greatest commandment”?
-Jesus then replied…..”You shall love the Lord God with all your heart and with all your soul and with all your mind.
+“You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.”